 Running performance tests using k6

-Now you are ready get start executing tests that will help you understand the performance capabilities of your systems and applications.
-We will test the limits of our Heroku free dyno and the hosted Todo API application deployed on it.
-While this is not an ideal server for running load tests, it lets us identify when and under what circumstances the system reaches its breaking point.
-For this tutorial, the breaking point could appear in Heroku or our API application.
+Now you are ready to start executing tests that will help you understand the performance capabilities of your systems and applications.
+You will test the limits of your Heroku free dyno and the hosted Todo API application deployed on it.
+While this is not an ideal server for running load tests, it does let you identify when and under what circumstances the system reaches its breaking point.
+For this tutorial, the breaking point could appear in Heroku or your API application.
 This test will make a multiple HTTP requests with virtual users (VUS) to Heroku.
 Starting with one virtual user and ramping up to 4, the virtual users will create todo items for a duration of 1 minute and 30 seconds.

 Note: We are making the assumption that Heroku is able to handle 4 concurrent sessions of users interacting with our API.

-To run the performance test from the previous code snippet, just run this command on our terminal:
+To run the performance test from the previous code snippet, just run this command on your terminal:

 k6 run create-todo-http-request.js